 Full frame corner vignetting is mild, ranging from 1.5 stops over most of the focal length range up to 2 stops at the 400mm end.
 Including the built-in extender in the optical path increases vignetting by about .4 stops in the corners.
 Stopping down one stops removes most of the vignetting.
 As usual, APS-C/1.6x FOVCF camera owners do not need to worry about EF lens vignetting.

-As I write this review, I'm still waiting for a cloud-free sky for conducting our standard flare testing.
-While the optics in this lens are superb, I expect the long focal lengths and high lens element count to show some flare under the right conditions (bright light in the frame).
-My test light source is of course the sun.
-And you will not want to be looking through the viewfinder at 560mm with the sun in the frame – eye damage is sure to result (I've had the sun melt plastic in the camera).
+While the optics in this lens are superb, this is a long focal length lens with a high lens element count and it will show some flare under the right conditions (bright light in the frame).
+My standard flare test light source is of course the sun and you will see this referenced flare in these results.
+Note that you will not want to be looking through the viewfinder at 560mm with the sun in the frame – eye damage is sure to result (I've had the sun melt plastic in the camera).

 Nine rounded aperture blades deliver excellent background blur quality.
 Specular highlights remain very smooth and very round through f/8.
 At f/11, modest blade bumps begin to take shape, but the blur quality remains excellent.
 This lens likes to create a strong background blur simply due to the long telephoto focal lengths.